Minimising the spread of COVID-19

 Some children may need additional support and reassurance around the reasons for adults wearing face coverings, and the wellbeing and needs of children should remain a priority.

 Clear instructions should be provided to staff on how to put on, remove, store and dispose of face coverings in all the circumstances above to avoid inadvertently increasing the risks of transmission.
-Advice on face coverings is available in the staying safe and protecting others guide and advice on wearing face coverings safely.
+Advice on face coverings is available on the Coronavirus (COVID-19) in Scotland page.

 The use of PPE by staff within childcare facilities should continue to be based on a clear assessment of risk and need for an individual child or young person, such as personal care where staff encounter blood and body fluids.